 The Office of Emergency Management wants all faculty and staff to be part of the Campus Emergency Response Team.
 In an effort to better connect the campus-wide effort with the people who work and live in buildings throughout campus, the university is establishing a network of Emergency Preparedness Coordinators.

 Small fires occur on the Knoxville campus every year.
 Thankfully most are generally small and quickly controlled.
 However, all fires have the potential to cause extensive damage and injuries.
 Environmental Health and Safety is available to assist departments with all aspects of fire planning and response.

 As National Emergency Preparedness Week continues, today is a good day to sign up for the UT Alert text messaging system if you have not yet done so.
 UT Alert allows students, faculty, and staff to be notified via text message to their mobile phone in the event of an emergency or campus closure.

 Today kicks off National Emergency Preparedness Week.
 Every day this week, “Tennessee Today” will feature ways for UT faculty, staff, and students to learn how to protect themselves and others in an emergency.
 One key way to prepare for an emergency is to receive training.
 The university offers online training to all students, faculty, and staff.

-College kudos: Get to know Professor Mark Fly and Assistant Professor Amy Fulcher from the College of Education, Health, and Human Sciences.
+College kudos: Get to know Professor Mark Fly and Assistant Professor Amy Fulcher from the College of Agricultural Sciences and Natural Resources.